veo-labs/openveo-player/docs/api.md

 Param | Type | Details
 ----- | ---- | ----
-source  | Number  | The index of the source to load in the list of sources
+source  | Number  | The index of the source to load from the list of sources

 # Events